heroku/paipu-anu-test/README.md

 Only users in the `ALLOWED_GITHUB_USERNAMES` will be able to login.

+hi!
 We use it to test pipeline promotions.

 ## Development